 Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we do our best to protect your personal information, we cannot guarantee the security of your personal information transmitted to a GCGC website or email.
 Any transmission of personal information from you to a GCGC website or email is at your own risk.

 Retention of Personal Information

 Personal information is generally only retained as long as it is needed for business or legal purposes.
-If such information is used by GCGC, it will be retained for at least one year in order to give you a reasonable opportunity to obtain access to it.
-In addition, information that is subject to an access request will be retained even if access is denied in accordance with Applicable Privacy Laws until the requestor has exhausted all recourses and/or appeal mechanisms under such laws.
+Information that is subject to an access request will be retained even if access is denied in accordance with Applicable Privacy Laws until the requestor has exhausted all recourses and/or appeal mechanisms under such laws.

 Subject to restrictions and exceptions under Applicable Privacy Laws, upon request we will provide you with access to your personal information as well as information about the collection, use and disclosure of your personal information and a listing of the individuals or organizations to which your information has been disclosed.
 To review records containing your personal information, you will be required to submit a formal, written request to our Privacy Officer at:

 John Russo, General Counsel, Chief Privacy Officer and Corporate Secretary

 Such requests should include sufficient information to allow us to locate the records that you are seeking.
 Reasonable fees may apply to access requests, where permitted under Applicable Privacy Laws.

 We generally respond to access requests within 30 days, except where an extension is permitted under Applicable Privacy Laws.
 If access is denied, we will provide you with an explanation in accordance with Applicable Privacy Laws.